Drypool and Marfleet Steam Tramways

 History

 The Drypool and Marfleet Tramway was the brainchild of four Hull businessmen, who saw the need to connect the newly built Alexandra Docks, which opened on the 20th July 1885, with the centre of Hull.
-Their collective vision was for a tramway that would carry thousands of workers from the town centre out to the docks that were located along the north bank of the Humber, and to the settlement of Marfleet to the east.
+Their collective vision was for a tramway that would carry thousands of workers from the town centre out to the docks located along the north bank of the Humber, and to the settlement of Marfleet to the east.
 Unfortunately, access to the centre of town — over the tracks of the Hull Street Tramways Company — never materialised, whilst the eastern terminus never progressed beyond Alexandra Dock, making it the shortest steam tramway in the British Isles, at a mere 1.34 miles.

 Uniforms